The Transpension Type: Technical Report: Multipliers in the base category

 \subsubsection{Boundaries}

-\begin{definition} The boundary $\partial U$ of a a multiplier $\loch \multip U : \catW \to \catV$ is a presheaf over $\catV$ such that the cells $\DSub{V}{\partial U}$ are precisely the morphisms $V \to U$ that are \emph{not} dimensionally split. \end{definition} \begin{proposition} If $\loch \multip U$ is non-spooky, then $\partial U$ is the largest strict subobject of $\yoneda U$. \end{proposition} \begin{proof} Recall that if the multiplier is non-spooky, then dimensionally split and split epi are synonymous.
+\begin{definition} The boundary $\partial U$ of a multiplier $\loch \multip U : \catW \to \catV$ is a presheaf over $\catV$ such that the cells $\DSub{V}{\partial U}$ are precisely the morphisms $V \to U$ that are \emph{not} dimensionally split. \end{definition} This is a valid presheaf by \cref{thm:dim-split}. \begin{proposition} If $\loch \multip U$ is $\top$-slice objectwise pointable, then $\partial U$ is the largest strict subobject of $\yoneda U$. \end{proposition} \begin{proof} Recall that if the multiplier is $\top$-slice objectwise pointable, then dimensionally split and split epi are synonymous.

 Clearly, $\partial U \subseteq \yoneda U$.
 Since $\id : U \to U$ is split epi, we have $\partial U \subsetneq \yoneda U$.
 Now take another strict subobject $\Upsilon \subsetneq \yoneda U$.
 We show that $\Upsilon \subseteq \partial U$.